suzmas/wip/about.md

 Hi, my name is Suzan.

-I'm terrible at writing about myself, so I'm thinking this section over.
+I feel awkward writing about myself, and I'm reading a blog post about React right now so I'm kinda busy.

-Hopefully I will know more about myself later.
+Check back later.